 Review your construction schedule regularly, and be sure it reflects the latest project status and deadlines.
 This will make it easier for you to get ahead of delays and issues before your entire project goes off-track.

 There are lots of different ways to go about creating a gantt chart for your construction project.
-Let’s take a closer look at how you can build and manage a construction project schedule of your own in TeamGantt, using our template as an example.
+Here are some practical examples you can use to schedule and manage a residential construction project in TeamGantt.

 We’ve already mentioned 3 major phases you might consider for your construction plan (preconstruction, construction, and closeout).